anne116/generate_image_assignment/README.md

     pip install -r requirements.txt
     ```
 3. Set up Google Cloud Logging and Google Analytics:

-    I. Place the google_cloud_logging.json credentials file in the project root directory.
+    - Place the google_cloud_logging.json credentials file in the project root directory.
-    II.
-Configure the .env file with MEASUREMENT_ID and API_SECRET.
+    - Configure the .env file with MEASUREMENT_ID and API_SECRET.

 ## Usage

-Run generate_image.py to start the FastAPI server:
+1. Run generate_image.py to start the FastAPI server:
     ```
     uvicorn generate_image:app --reload
     ```
-You can test the API endpoint via browser or Postman:
+2. You can test the API endpoint via browser or Postman:
     ```
     http://127.0.0.1:8000/generate_image?width=100&height=100
     ```
-Run string_arithmetic.py to perform arithmetic calculations from a string input.
+3. Run string_arithmetic.py to perform arithmetic calculations from a string input.

 ## Features